AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/research.md

     </figure>
   </div>
   <div style="flex: 60%;">
-    [3] “Unlocking Hidden Gains: Real Effects of ASC 842 on Non-Intensive Users of Operating Leases”
+    [3] “Unravelling the pooling equilibrium: How the introduction of ASC 842 triggers a reallocation of trade credit” (new draft!)

     <ul>
         <li>Stage: Preparation for 1st round submission to Journal of Accounting and Research, no later than the end of Dec 2023</li>